grafana/beyla/docs/tutorial/README.md

 ## Running an instrumentable service

-You can instrument any Go service that uses any of the following libraries:
+At the moment, you can instrument any Go service that uses any of the following libraries:

 * Standard `net/http`
 * [Gorilla Mux](https://github.com/gorilla/mux)